Government issues historic restrictions

 The comments came on the same day that the number of infections in the U.S. climbed to nearly 4,500, with at least 81 deaths, two-thirds of them in hard-hit Washington state.
 Worldwide, more than 7,100 have died.

-With the U.S. economy shuddering to a near-halt, the Dow Jones Industrial Average plummeted nearly 3,000 points, or 13 percent, its biggest one-day percentage loss since the Black Monday crash of 1987.
+With the U.S. economy shuddering to a near-halt, the Dow Jones Industrial Average plummeted nearly 3,000 points, or 13 percent, its biggest one-day percentage loss since the Black Monday crash of 1987 (see related story).

 The rapid work stoppage had Americans fretting about their jobs and their savings, threatened to overwhelm unemployment benefit programs, and heightened fears the country could plunge into a recession.